 2015 OSE Associate Paul Maheke runs Decolonial Love, Eventually: Could my Desire have Acted out all the -isms I Call Out workshop at ICA, London as part of Ruptures.
 Thursday 31 March 2016.

 2015 OSE Associate Paul Maheke’s solo show Green Ray Turns Out To Be Mauve, at Green Ray, Enclave.
 Thursday 24 March–Saturday 23 April 2016.

 2013–14 OSE Associate Matthew de Kersaint Giraudeau’s The Bad Vibes Club presents Bodies of Interruption at MK Gallery.
 Thursday 24 March 2016.

-2015 OSE Associate Sophie Mallett presents her collaboration with Emma Letizia Jones.
-Liminal States in Curating Contemporary Art Exhibitions at the RCA, Tuesday 8 – Sunday 20 March 2016.
+2015 OSE Associate Sophie Mallett presents their collaboration with Emma Letizia Jones.
+Liminal States in Curating Contemporary Art Exhibitions at the RCA, Tuesday 8–Sunday 20 March 2016.

 2015 OSE Associate Laura Yuile’s performance Cloud, Seed, Silver included in HypeTime: Pilot at Global Blanding at the Zabludowicz Collection.
 Saturday 13 February 2016.

-2015 Associate John Lawrence shows his film The Olympus Test alongside Bryony Hussey and Yuri Pattison at Southend’s Big Screen in association with Focal Point Gallery.
+2015 Associate John Lawrence shows their film The Olympus Test alongside Bryony Hussey and Yuri Pattison at Southend’s Big Screen in association with Focal Point Gallery.
 Sunday 9 February 2016.